 A 10-year-old child who prefers the library to the playground, perhaps someone who has been described as 'quirky' or 'too serious,' and who needs to see that their analytical mind is a gift, not a social barrier.

 This book can be read cold.
-Parents might want to research the historical time period mentioned to help the child understand the social constraints of the era.
+Parents might want to research the historical time period to help the child understand the limited opportunities for women in STEM fields at the time.
 A parent might choose this after hearing their child say, 'I don't know how to talk to the other kids,' or seeing their child retreat into solitary, repetitive intellectual hobbies as a coping mechanism for school stress.

 Younger readers (8-9) will relate to the school-life struggles and the fun of the number patterns.
 Older readers (11-12) will better grasp the historical nuances and the deeper themes of identity and the pressure to conform.

-Unlike many books about 'fitting in' that focus on changing one's personality, this book celebrates the unchanging nature of a mathematical mind, providing rare representation for girls in STEM-heavy internal narratives.
+Unlike many books about 'fitting in' that focus on changing one's personality, this book celebrates the unchanging nature of a mathematical mind, offering a unique perspective on internal narratives in STEM. ```

 The story follows a young female protagonist in a historical setting who navigates school and family life through the lens of mathematics and counting.
 While others see mundane objects, she sees equations and patterns.
 The narrative traces her journey from feeling isolated by her 'difference' to finding a sense of purpose and belonging by embracing her unique cognitive style.